xinyu-dev/bionemo-gitbook/nim-models/diffdock-nim/quick-start.md

 * aa2ar example: 80 compounds, split into 8 batches of 10 compounds/batch
 * abl1 example: 40 compounds, split into 8 batches of 5 compounds/batch
 * `per ligand runtime = total runtime/number of ligands`.
+* When batch size is small, you can see that A10 and A100 are similarly fast.
+But A100 has 80G of memeory while A10 only has 24G, so with large screens, A100 might still confer a significant advantage due to its ability to accomondate larger batch size.

 Check out the [complete notebook](../../examples/notebooks/Diffdock/NIM/run\_diffdock\_nim.ipynb).&#x20;